marionmck/My-Coding-Projects/README.md

 #### Demo

 The right player is controlled by the AI while the left player follows the balls Y position at a fixed velocity.
+The AI scores a point around one minute into the game!

 https://github.com/marionmck/My-Coding-Projects/assets/82905503/a8ebca34-4ac8-4ede-901a-976c4edbbf25